 When it comes to Germany’s big cities, Munich and Berlin often go head to head as rivals.
 “Berlin is so cool!” shouts #TeamBerlin.
 “But Munich is so BEAUTIFUL!” shouts #TeamMunich.

-Regardless of where your heart lies, you have to admit though, Berlin makes one awesome weekend break.
+Regardless of where your heart lies, you have to admit though, Berlin makes one epic weekend break.

 My personal preference?
 I like Munich to live in (it’s just so damn clean and lovely), and Berlin to visit when I wanna feel hip and wild.